 A colleague likened him to the conductor of an orchestra who keeps all the elements of a project in sync, communicating with and inspiring each section toward a common goal of excellence.
 Jon has worked on buildings that have won 14 design awards, most notably the Neuroscience Center at Cold Spring Harbor Laboratory, a leading biomedical research facility and a Centerbrook client since 1974.
 He was at Centerbrook when the firm was honored by the national AIA with its prestigious Firm Award in 1998.

-A native of Texas and graduate of Texas Tech University with a B.A. in Architecture, Jon has overseen all of Centerbrook’s work for Quinnipiac University since 2003 for Partner-in-Charge Jefferson B. Riley, who was the university’s architect for more than 40 years.
-Jon was named an associate principal in the firm in 2010.
+A graduate of Texas Tech University with a B.A. in Architecture, Jon joined Centerbrook in 1987.
+He was named an associate principal in the firm in 2010.

-He is an active volunteer in the community, serving since 2003 on his hometown planning and zoning commission while coaching his son’s baseball and football teams.
+Jon is an active volunteer in the community, serving since 2003 on his hometown planning and zoning commission.

 Reno began his building career in his teens, working construction with his uncles.
 Today he can tackle anything his house – or his parents’ summer cottage – can throw at him, from additions and decks to wiring and plumbing.
 He knew in high school that he would pursue a career in architecture because it combined his two enthusiasms: science and art.